joshmarinacci/meowlang/blog2/blog2.md

-Last time [link] I introduced Ohm, an open source meta language parser with an easy to use syntax.
-We built a parser for various kinds of numbers.
+[Last time](link) I introduced Ohm, an open source meta language parser with an easy to use syntax.
+We built a parser for different number formats.
 This week we will extend the parser to calculate arithmetic expressions.

 ```
   // just a basic integer